PuZZleDucK/landwatcher/README.md

 ## Plan Breakdown and Checklist

+### Phase 1 - setup and infra
 This section would normaly be kept in a notes file apart from the repository, but is included here for your consideration.
 I have taken the requirements, categorized and prioritized the tasks and requirements.

 Some items may span phases and move around as the project progresses and uncompleted checklist items generally chagne over time as the project progresses and the requirements crystalize.
 Life and software are both a bit messy.

 All specs and test are run by ci on all commits to surface issues as soon as possible.
 Jest setup took longer than expected, but it is the first time setting up ci and deployment for React so not that surprising i suppose.
-Render deployment also configured to run on all commits to master.
+Render deployment also configured to run on all commits to master, unfortunatly deployment only shows an empty page which i won't trouble shoot right now, but it at least exercises and verifies the deployment for the time being.

-Phase 1 - setup and infra
 Hopefully the longest part of the project, getting everything setup with running ci to ensure independant builds and tests.
 Would have been nice to add docker builds to the pipeline, but left out for berevity as they are not used in deployment.

+One of the best bits of `bullet` is getting live feedback in rails.
+I susspect without further tweaking this won't be passed through to react, i won't fiddle with this now but would find a way to surface it if the project was ongoing.

 [x] Backend: Ruby on Rails
 [x] Requirement: public GitHub repo
 [x] Backend: RSpec tests for critical paths - gh actions ci pipeline [x] Frontend: Modern React
 [x] Frontend: Jest/React Testing Library tests
-[x] Quality: Testing approach and coverage - gh actions automations [ ] Bonus: Deployment considerations (Docker, environment config) - early calls - mock docker build?
+[x] Quality: Testing approach and coverage - gh actions automations [x] Bonus: Deployment considerations (Docker, environment config) - early calls - mock docker build?
-[ ] Requirement: no ai - mock ai review action
+[-] Requirement: no ai - mock ai review action
-[ ] Performance: Query optimization (avoiding N+1 queries) - bullet - metrics specs
-[ ] Quality: Code organization and readability
+[x] Performance: Query optimization (avoiding N+1 queries) - bullet [x] Quality: Code organization and readability - documentation and cleanup of unused components

-Phase 2 - design and db spike
+### Phase 2 - design and db spike
 [ ] Backend: RESTful API design
 [ ] Backend: PostgreSQL database with proper schema design [ ] Frontend: State management descision: Context API v Redux